gvwilson/sensibleadventures/short-stories/litany.md

 George thrust his hands into his pockets and studied her.
 "Thanks.
-Have you ever seen—I mean,
+Have you ever seen-I mean,
-have any of your other patients ever…?"
+have any of your other patients ever...?"

 The nurse shook her head,
 fingering the green-gray stone hanging on a silver chain around her neck.